eficode-academy/circle-ci-workshop/README.md

 This workshop will go through the basic steps in their system, making you able to make CI builds in the end.

-> Note: at the time of writing, CircleCI have a free 2,5 build hours per week, which should be enough for this exercise.
-But it's not an "all you can eat" buffet :)
+> Note: at the time of writing, CircleCI has a free tier with 2,5 build hours per week.
+This should be enough for this exercise, but it's not an "all you can eat" buffet :)

 ## Coding Assignment

-While the purpose is to learn CircleCI, this will also be some coding involved.
+While the purpose is to learn CircleCI, there will also be some coding involved.

-It is made just to give you some tangible code to work with:
+This is done just to give you some tangible code to work with:
 Remember, this is not a programming exercise, but a CI one; code is only there so you have something to build :)

 This repository comes with a gradle based java project from the start, but any language can be used.
-If you want to, just replace the java code with one of the other languages from (this repository)[https://github.com/emilybache/GildedRose-Refactoring-Kata] is your source.
+If you want to, just replace the java code with one of the other languages from this (GildedRose Refactoring Kata)[https://github.com/emilybache/GildedRose-Refactoring-Kata] repository.

-Just clone down the repository listed above and replace with your language of choice.
+Just clone the repository listed above and replace with your language of choice.

-> Some of the tasks makes the asumption that you are using Gradle as your build system.
-If you replace the code, you need to find other ways to make test and code compilation.
+> Some of the tasks makes the assumption that you are using Gradle as your build system.
+If you replace the code, you need to find other ways to make test and code compilation, so its probably good to choose a languages you are comfortable with.

 The description of the application can be read [here](gildedrose.md), but is not necessary to read just yet.

 ## Setup

-You need to have your own fork of the repository with the code in order for the exercises to work.
+You need to have your own fork of this workshop repository in order for the exercises to work.

-Next. you need to login to CircleCI and add your project in there.
+Next, you need to login to CircleCI and add your project in there.

 ### Tasks

 Setting up your repository is fairly simple;

-* Fork this repository from the Github website into your own account.
+* Fork this repository from the Github website into your own account, and then git clone the project from your own fork.
 * [login to the CircleCI website](https://circleci.com/vcs-authorize/) using your GH handle.
 * Add your forked repository to the CircleCI dashboard: ![add project](img/add-project.png)
 * Leave the browser open and go back to the repository on your computer.
-* Create a folder named .circleci and add a fileconfig.yml (so that the filepath be in .circleci/config.yml) in the root of the repository.
+* Create a folder named .circleci and add a file called config.yml (so that the file path will be .circleci/config.yml relative to the root of the repository).
 In the terminal you can do it like this:

 ```bash
 mkdir .circleci
 touch .circleci/config.yml
 ```

-Now we have the basis to run a basic `hello world` build in CircleCI.
-But running it would make CircleCI complain, as there is nothing in the file
+Now we have set up the fundamentals to run a basic `hello world` build in CircleCI.
+However, running it would make CircleCI complain, as there is nothing in the file

 ## Making "hello world"